-For a small business such as myself providing a service rather than a product such as shops do highlights the problem of pricing potential work.
+For a small business such as myself providing a service rather than a product such as shops do can highlight the problem of pricing potential projects.

-Pricing a job can be a thankless time consuming task.
-Not only is there the travel time to and from your house to look at the job there are also telephone calls to suppliers to obtain prices of materials, catalogues to thumb through , web searches for the more obscure items such as hard to find ironmongery, the calculation of costs of not only materials but consumables, then how long the whole job from start to finish will take that’s the labour costs either by hours for small works or days for larger projects – This bit comes with experience.
+Pricing a job can be a thankless task and time consuming as well.
+Not only is there the travel time to and from your house to look at the job but also telephone calls to suppliers to obtain prices of materials, catalogues to thumb through or internet searches to be made for the more obscure items.

-Finally I arrive at a price for the work this is then communicated to you usually in the form of an email or in a letter that has to be typed and posted.
+Finally, I arrive at a price for the work which is then communicated to you usually by email but still often by letter that has to be typed and posted.

 Normally I am pretty well on the mark when it comes to pricing but the unforeseen can happen.

-Usually its additional rot found which would not be detected by a visual inspection or as in the case of a project undertaken in 2018 glass breaking as it is removed.
+Usually, its additional rot found which would not be detected by a visual inspection or indeed by prodding with a penknife or as in the case of a project in 2018 glass breaking as it is removed.

-A QUOTE is a an exact price for a job.
-As such it cannot be changed once it has been accepted by you the customer unless you the customer changes the amount/type of work or I discover something completely outside of the scope of what was agreed.
+A QUOTE is an exact price for a job.
+As such it cannot be changed once it has been accepted by you the customer unless you the customer change the amount/type of work.

-AN ESTIMATE is an estimated cost for a job.
-The schedule of work to be carried out will be outlined in my correspondence.
-Extra costs can be unforeseen extra work required to complete the work to the schedule agreed.
-This can also include additional time to complete a job regardless of no additional materials or consumables required.
+An ESTIMATE is an estimated cost for the job.
+The schedule of work will be outlined in my correspondence.
+Extra costs can be unforeseen works required to complete the work to the schedule agreed.
+This can include additional time to complete regardless of no additional materials or consumables.